Interplay of Anderson localization and quench dynamics: TEMPORAL AND SAMPLE-TO-SAMPLE DENSITY FLUCTUATIONS

 Finally, a comment is in order regarding the finite-size effects in the above results.
+It was shown in Ref.~\cite{Ziraldo2012} that the temporal fluctuations in one dimension eventually saturate to finite values as $L\to\infty$.
+Here we study this finite-size dependence in the three-dimensional case both for temporal and sample-to-sample fluctuations.
+In Fig. \ref{fig:8}, we show the two moments for $W=19$ and various system sizes from $L=6$ to $L=14$.
+The sample-to-sample fluctuations actually increase slightly with system size but quickly saturate the same value.
+We found that $L=12$ and $L=14$ have very close values of fluctuations for the same density and noise strength.
+The temporal fluctuations, on the other hand, decrease with increasing system size.

-It was shown in Ref.~\onlinecite{Ziraldo2012} that the temporal fluctuations eventually saturate to finite values as $L\to\infty$.
-In a three-dimensional system, it is not easy to reach the saturation regime for the temporal fluctuation, but we have checked by computing ${\rm Var}_s[n_{\bf x}]$ for $L=10$ that the sample-to-sample fluctuations indeed have already reached saturation for $L=8$ and the ${\rm Var}_s[n_{\bf x}]$ data in Fig.~\ref{fig:4} is close to the thermodynamic limit values.
-While ${\rm Var}_t[n_{\bf x}]$ data is still changing with $L$, the position of the peak as a function of $W$ is stabilized in the system sizes we can reach.
+A similar behavior was observed in Ref.~\cite{Ziraldo2012}, where much larger systems can be studied, but it was found that the temporal fluctuations saturated to finite values.
+In our three-dimensional system, it is not easy to reach the saturation regime for the temporal fluctuations.
+As shown in Fig.~\ref{fig:9}, the maximum of ${\rm Var}_t[n_{\bf x}]$ (occurring at half filling) for fixed $W$ fits very well to a quadratic polynomial of $1/L$.
+The extrapolation based on this quadratic fit is strongly suggestive of the survival of the temporal fluctuations even in the thermodynamic limit.

-The rise and fall of the two different type of density fluctuations as a function of disorder strength as well as the separation of energy scales for the peak in the temporal and sample-to-sample fluctuations are the key results of this paper.
+The rise and fall of the two different types of density fluctuations as a function of disorder strength as well as the separation of energy scales for the peak in the temporal and sample-to-sample fluctuations are the key results of this paper.
 These behaviors are in contrast to quantum quenches in clean systems.
 They emerge as a subtle interplay between quench dynamics, wave-function overlaps and localization physics, and capture the manner in which features of the Anderson localization transition are encoded in the nature of the eigenfunctions and their statistical ensemble.
-The reduction of temporal fluctuations for strong disorder leads to the counterintuitive observation that increasing disorder could help with observable equilibration.
+The reduction of temporal fluctuations for strong disorder leads to the observation that increasing disorder could help with observable equilibration.